 - Note that the window to make contributions to an employer plan typically closes at the end of the year, while taxpayers generally have until the April 15th income tax deadline to make IRA contributions to Traditional and Roth IRAs.

 - If eligible, maximize contributions to Health Savings Accounts, which are pre-tax and tax-deferred funds that can be withdrawn tax free for future medical expenses.
 Taxpayers may be able to defer an additional $3,650—$7,300 (with an additional $1,000 catch-up for those 55+) of income for this purpose.

 Revisit Charitable Giving Strategy

-- Consider gifting appreciated securities to avoid potential capital gains tax.
-Be aware that if donating securities, it could take custodians up to two weeks to process, and therefore, should be initiated by 12/15/2021 to ensure it will qualify for a 2021 deduction.
+- Consider gifting appreciated securities to avoid potential capital gains taxes.
+Be aware that if donating securities, it could take custodians up to two weeks to process, and therefore, should be initiated by 12/15/2022 to ensure it will qualify for a 2022 deduction.

 Estate and Gift Taxes